PedroGaya/hellblazers/modified/content/gm-rules/moves.md

 ### Skiping It

 When nothing comes to mind, skip the impact move and generate tension instead!
-You can also skip impact moves by prompt of a talent, _Lucky Breaks_, etc. In any case, whenever you skip a prompted impact move, you **build tension**, and **you must add the skipped impact move to the crew's entanglement table**.
+You can also skip impact moves by prompt of a talent, _Lucky Breaks_, etc. In any case, whenever you skip a prompted impact move, you **build tension**, and **you may add the skipped impact move to the crew's entanglement table**.

 ## Tension Roll

-The GM rolls the tension pool to delegate a decision to pure luck:
+The GM rolls the tension pool to delegate a decision to pure luck, using either its results as a roll and/or the amount of dropped dice to guide the fiction.
+In general, results are unfavorable to the players, proportionally to how many dice were dropped.

-- **6**: The characters get as unlucky as needed to muck their plans. _Propmts an impact move_.
-- **4/5**: The characters avoid a disaster, but there still minor consequences.
-- **1-3**: The characters get a lucky break.

-In the case of a 6, use the amount and distribution of dropped dice to determine the severity of the impact move and its consequences, as well as how to split it amongst PCs.